Convex-Dev/design/docs/cad/003_encoding/README.md

 - If a specific value is to be accessed and used, the application should verify semantic correctness
     - If valid, application can proceed with the semantic meaning it defines
     - If invalid, this is presumably an exception that needs handling (e.g. a malicious message from an external source that should be rejected)

+### Partial Implementations

+It is possible to write a partial implementation that understands only a subset of CAD3.
+This may be useful for e.g. embedded devices.

+Partial implementations MUST be able to decode any cell, and recognise it as valid / invalid from an encoding perspective.
+This is necessary for correctness and interoperability.

+Partial implementations MAY ignore CAD3 values that they cannot interpret.
+This means that they MUST at a minimum be able to:
+- calculate the length of an embedded value so that they can skip over it.
+This may require a bounded amount of recursion, as embedded values may embed other values inside them (up to a small depth limit limited by 140 bytes)
+- store the encoding of any value(s) they have ignored in the event that they re-encode the data for onward transmission

+Partial implementations MAY ignore branch references, and hence avoid the need to compute SHA3-256 hashes / look up child cells by reference.
+In this case, care must be taken that values are small enough that they always result in embedded encodings.

 ### Convex JVM Implementation